Carrie Lam: Hong Kong’s divisive, pro-Beijing leader | Malay Mail

 After her appointment, she was quickly dubbed “777” by detractors.

-The latest poll by the University of Hong Kong — taken before both this week’s violence and Sunday’s record anti-extradition march — showed her with an approval rating of 32 per cent and a disapproval rate 57 per cent.
+The latest poll by the University of Hong Kong -- taken before both this week’s violence and Sunday’s record anti-extradition march — showed her with an approval rating of 32 per cent and a disapproval rate of 57 per cent.

 She began her career in the colonial civil service and rose up the ranks in the post-handover period, earning herself a reputation for being a fighter and a committed Beijing loyalist.